 All serious accidents are investigated by the authorities.
 Where a construction project manager, superintendent, supervisor or foreman is found to be negligent they could receive a monetary fine, they could be dragged before the courts to face a lengthy and costly trial, and they could even end up doing prison time.
 Negligent construction companies and careless managers will definitely be sanctioned and fined.

 Indeed, it’s not worth working unsafely, it’s not worth taking short cuts and it’s not worth putting production and schedule ahead of safety.
-Your life and the lives of others depends on you working safely, it depends on project managers, superintendents and supervisors ensuring a safe working environment for their crew, other workers on the construction project, the client’s personnel and the general public.
+Your life and the lives of others depend on you working safely, it depends on project managers, superintendents and supervisors ensuring a safe working environment for their crew, other workers on the construction project, the client’s personnel and the general public.

 Safety isn’t just about rules, rather it’s about changing behaviors, it’s a commitment from everyone from top management, through the project manager, supervisors and superintendents, down to every worker to work safely.